tarantool/doc/doc/book/box/engines/index.rst

 Storage engines
 ===============

-A storage engine is a set of very-low-level routines which actually store and retrieve tuple values.
+A storage engine is a set of low-level routines which actually store and retrieve tuple values.
 Tarantool offers a choice of two storage engines:

 *   :doc:`memtx <memtx>` is the in-memory storage engine used by default.
 *   :doc:`vinyl <vinyl>` is the on-disk storage engine.
-It is a working key-value engine and especially appeals to users who like to see data go directly to disk so that the recovery time can be shorter and database size can be larger.

-[TODO] to remove or move
-On the other hand, vinyl lacks some functions and options that are available with memtx.
-Where that is the case, the relevant description in this manual contains a note beginning with the words "Note re storage engine".

-[TODO]
-Below you can find comparing of the two engines in brief / in a nutshell.
+Below you can find comparing of the two engines in brief.
-All the technical details on how each engine works you can find in the dedicated
+All the details on how each engine works you can find in the dedicated
 sections:

 .. toctree::